LacunaSoftware/RestPkiSamples/PHP/README.md

 2. Generate an API access token on the [REST PKI website](https://pki.rest/)

 3. Paste your access token on the file `util.php`

+4. In a command prompt, navigate to the folder `PHP/standard` and run the command `composer install` to download the dependencies (if you don't have Composer installed, get it [here](https://getcomposer.org/))

-4. Setup a website on your local HTTP server pointing to the PHP folder
+5. Setup a website on your local HTTP server pointing to the PHP folder

-5. Open the index.php file on the browser on the corresponding URL (depending on the previous step)
+6. Open the index.php file on the browser on the corresponding URL (depending on the previous step)

 Notice: the standard sample requires **PHP 5.5+**.
 If you're using another version of PHP, please see below.